tryton/trytond/doc/topics/configuration.rst

 listen
 ~~~~~~

-Same as for `jsonrpc` except it have no default value.
+Same as for `jsonrpc` except it has no default value.

 database
 --------

-Defines how database is managed.
+Defines how the database is managed.

 uri
 ~~~